The Best Homemade Electrolyte Drink to Beat Keto Flu Fast

 - Sea salt (for sodium, chloride, and magnesium)

-- Lo-Salt also called No Salt in some places (for potassium)
+- Lo-Salt also called No Salt or Lite Salt in some places (for potassium)

 - Calm or other magnesium powder